davidvos/ir_assignment_uva/README.md

 This project implements TF-IDF, Word2Vec, Doc2Vec, LSI and LDI methods for ranking documents based on queries.
 For this process the Associated Press dataset is used.
 All methods can be implemented and evaluated with the code given below.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Running the code
+The raw output files, containing the rankings for each of the test queries for the models trained on the set of best performing parameters, can be found [HERE](https://drive.google.com/drive/folders/1ftJ5btCgH-UCZLjAGs5G6On4gts4vnxI?usp=sharing)

+All results in terms of evaluation measures for the experiments performed on all setups can be found in the `./results` folder.

-### Word2Vec
+## Word2Vec

 The main file for the Word2Vec method is word2vec.py.
 This file implements the Word2VecRetrieval class, which contains all necessary methods to implement Word2Vec.
 A object can be created by using.